 Fine hair can look "oily" and can get this way after only one day.
 Opt for clear shampoos and stay away from the creamy ones that were made for your curlier sisters.
 You want a gentle shampoo marked for daily or frequent washing.
 Look for a shampoo with a bodybuilding ingredient called panthenol which penetrates the hair cuticle making each strand thicker.
 Sometimes product build-up can weigh down hair.
 Try a clarifying shampoo once a week.
-Another tip: Use a dry shampoo or talcum powder between washings.
+Another tip: Use a dry shampoo between washings.
 Not only will the powder soak up oils, but it adds body as well.

 I swear by Kerastase shampoos, they are the Cadillacs of shampoo.
 Kerastase is consistently rated by the pros and can be found in the top salons in the country.
 Those with fine, oily hair need clarifying shampoos that don't add build-up to already oil-heavy locks.
 I have fine hair and Kerastase's Volumactive is the shampoo I have in my bathroom.
 I buy the biggest jug I can find and it lasts me more than a year.
 It's a pricey shampoo, but worth it.
 It leaves no residue, smells amazing and keeps my fine hair from falling flat. $26 on up.